All-terrain vehicles are exciting and a great way to have fun. They can also cause severe harm and damage if you do not operate an ATV properly.

 They must abide by all safety training customs like a safety flag, safety permit registration certificate, approved safety helmet, vehicular traffic training, operator’s license, limited duration conducted training and safety certificate, ATV registration, etc.

-ATV Safety and Accidents Data
+ATV Laws on Safety and Accidents Data

-These facts and figures highlight the need to take ATV safety seriously including ATV safety training (like an ATV safety training course, off highway motor vehicle safety training course, etc.) and any other motor vehicle designed for private land, interstate highway, rural roadways, etc.:
+These facts and figures highlight the need to take ATV safety seriously, including ATV safety training (like an ATV safety training course, off-highway motor vehicle safety training course, etc.) and any other motor vehicle designed for private land, interstate highway, rural roadways, etc.:

 - Over 100 children die each year in ATV accidents in the United States.